Discobolus (v2)

 myminifactory

-This fragmentary sculpture is a copy from the Roman period of one of the most well-known statues in the history of Greek art: the Discobolus, meaning the disk thrower.
-The original Greek bronze sculpture was designed in the fifth century BCE by one of the greatest sculptures of all times: Myron.
-The most complete Roman marble replica comes from Esquiline Hill in Rome and belonged to the Lacelotti family.
-The Musée Saint-Raymond’s marble was discovered before the Lancelotti’s Discobolus, near Caracassone, in the Aude’s riverbed.
-The work was misinterpreted and was even exhibited seated.
-Today, it is the only copy of the Discobolus excavated in Western Europe outside of Italy.
-The representations of disk throwers on sculptures, vases, and coins provide an understanding of this sport from the Greek epic.
-The moment chosen by Myron shows the final stage of the swing: the arm lifted high in the back while the left leg prepares to return in front to counterbalance the body’s disequilibrium caused by the throwing.
-The muscular tension in the abdomen and thighs is remarkable and shows that the Greeks researched the translation of movement well.
-Marble Roman replica of Myron’s Discobolus, discovered in the eighteenth century in Carcassonne (Aude).
-Early Roman Empire.
-Inv.
+This highly fragmented sculpture serves as a copy from the Roman era of one of the most iconic statues in Greek art history: the Discobolus, meaning disk thrower.
+The original Greek bronze statue was created in the fifth century BCE by Myron, widely regarded as one of the greatest sculptors of all time.
+A nearly complete Roman marble replica originates from Esquiline Hill in Rome and belonged to the Lacelotti family.
+The Musée Saint-Raymond's marble was unearthed prior to the Lancelotti's Discobolus, near Carcassone, in the Aude riverbed.
+Initially misinterpreted and even displayed as seated, it is now recognized as the sole copy of the Discobolus excavated outside Italy in Western Europe.
+The numerous depictions of disk throwers on sculptures, vases, and coins offer valuable insights into this sport from Greek epic literature.
+Myron's chosen moment showcases the final stage of the swing: the arm lifted high in the back while the left leg prepares to return in front to counterbalance the body's disequilibrium caused by throwing.
+The remarkable muscular tension in the abdomen and thighs demonstrates that the Greeks had a keen understanding of movement translation.
+A marble Roman replica of Myron's Discobolus, discovered in the eighteenth century in Carcassonne (Aude), dates back to the Early Roman Empire, identified as Inv.
 Ra 334.

 Download Model from myminifactory